juchong/adi_imu/README.md

-# ADcmXL3021-Teensy-Example
+# iSensor-Teensy-Examples
-A boilerplate Teensyduino example for the ADcmXL3021 Machine Health Monitoring Sensor
+A boilerplate Teensyduino library and examples for several iSensor IMU and vibration sensor products.